Virus hoax: Parodies

 The virus hoax has become part of the culture of the twenty-first century and the gullibility of novice computer users convinced to delete files on the basis of hoaxes has been parodied in several popular jokes and songs.

 One such parody is "Weird Al" Yankovic's song "Virus Alert" from the album Straight Outta Lynwood.
 The song makes fun of the exaggerated claims that are made in virus hoaxes, such as legally changing your name or opening a rift in time and space.

-Another parody of virus hoaxes is the honor system virus which has been circulated under the name Amish Computer Virus, manual virus, the Blond Computer Virus, the Irish Computer Virus, the Syrian Computer Virus, the Norwegian Computer Virus, Albanian Virus, Newfie Virus, the Unix Computer Virus, the Mac OS 9 virus, Discount virus and many others.
+Another parody of virus hoaxes is the honor system virus which has been circulated under the name Amish Computer Virus, manual virus, the Blond Computer Virus, the Irish Computer Virus, the Syrian Computer Virus, the Norwegian Computer Virus, Albanian Virus, Azerbaijan virus, Newfie Virus, the Unix Computer Virus, the Mac OS 9 virus, Discount virus and many others.
 This joke email claims to be authored by the Amish or other similar low-technology populations who have no computers, programming skills or electricity to create viruses and thus ask users to delete their own hard drive contents manually after forwarding the message to their friends.

-The Tuxissa virus is another parody of the virus hoax, based on the concept of the Melissa virus, but with its aim of installing Linux on the victim's computer without the owner's permission.
+The Tuxissa virus is another parody of the virus hoax, originating on Humorix, a humor website about Linux.
+The parody claims to be based on the concept of the Melissa virus, but with the aim of installing Linux on the victim's computer without the owner's permission.
 The story says that it was spread via e-mail, contained in a message titled "Important Message About Windows Security".
 It was supposed to first spread the virus to other computers, then download a stripped-down version of Slackware and uncompress it onto the hard disk.
 The Windows Registry is finally deleted and the boot options changed.
 The virus then reboots the computer, leaving the user facing the Linux login prompt with all their Windows security problems solved.